NetrisTV/ti.exoplayer/android/documentation/index.md

  (see [Format](http://google.github.io/ExoPlayer/doc/reference/com/google/android/exoplayer2/Format.html)).
  Returns `0` for all properties if not known or applicable.
  The `naturalsizeavailable` event is fired when the natural size is known.
+* `playbackParameters`: [PlaybackParameters](http://google.github.io/ExoPlayer/doc/reference/com/google/android/exoplayer2/PlaybackParameters.html), Object with properties:
+  * `pitch`: type `number`, The factor by which the audio pitch will be scaled.
+  * `skipSilence`: type `boolean`, Whether to skip silence in the input.
+  * `speed`: type `number`, The factor by which playback will be sped up.
 * `showsControls`: [`videoPlayer.showsControls`](https://docs.appcelerator.com/platform/latest/#!/api/Titanium.Media.VideoPlayer-property-showsControls)
 * `surfaceType`: The type of surface view used for video playbacks.
 Valid values are `ExoPlayer.SURFACE_TYPE_*`.
 * `volume`: Ajusts volume of [`AudioManager.STREAM_MUSIC`](https://developer.android.com/reference/android/media/AudioManager.html#STREAM_MUSIC)